BJP wins Pune Election Results Defeating NCP

 Ajit Pawar had targeted the local BJP leadership over the alleged irregularities in the functioning of the two civic bodies.

-In the 102-member Solapur municipal corporation, the BJP is leading in 60 electoral wards.
+In the 102-member Solapur municipal corporation, the BJP is leading in 60 electoral wards, according to trends available till noon.

 In the 81-member Kolhapur civic body, Mahayuti partners- the BJP, Shiv Sena, and the NCP- are leading in 25 seats, while the opposition Maha Vikas Aghadi is ahead in 21 civic wards.